jcolinhill/pyilc/README.md

 maps_to_apply_weights: [...]
 ```
 where maps_to_apply_weights is a list of filenames in the same format as freq_map_files.
 Note that it is importnat to directly change the output suffix if you are using this option as doing this does not automatically change the output file name of the ILC map (Recall that changing the output suffix does not change the covariance files read in as long as the output prefix is unchanged).

+## Different deprojections on different scales

+Instead of specifying one deprojected components, one can specify different components to deproject on different needlet scales.

 ## Cross-ILC